bottenderjs/bottender-compose/README.md

 ### `effect()`

-Does side effects and mutate state or parameters.
+Does side effects and mutate state or props.

 ```js
 const { effect } = require('bottender-compose');